ducminhgd/go-atlassian/cmd/jira-daily-report/README.md

 ## Report Format

-The generated report follows this format:
+The tool generates reports in two formats:

+### Console Output (Markdown)

+The console displays a markdown-formatted report for easy reading:

 ```markdown
 # Daily Report DD-MMM-YYYY